loosolab/Datenanalyse-2021/wp5/README.md

 ./check_logs.sh
 ```

-The script will check the *log files* of the analyzed tissues and the belonging cell types to evaluate if the pipeline runs were successful (without annotation ---> TODO).
+The script will check the *log files* of the analyzed tissues and the belonging cell types to evaluate if the pipeline runs were successful (also the annotation runs).

 ### 4. Rename motifs
 This script is neccesary, as the motif discovery pipeline will give the motif dummy names.